Table of Contents[Hide][Show]

 It should go without saying, but there is a fair amount of research involved in putting together any content marketing strategy, so set aside some time and do the work.

 One of the most important things you need to understand is who your target audience and ideal customer is and what their problems and challenges are.
-This helps shape every piece of content you create.
+This should be the guiding light in all of your content creation efforts.

-There are tons of types of blog posts you can create to help your audience and stand out.
-Let’s jump into the blog post ideas we like the most for small businesses.
+There are tons of small business blog topics that you can use over and over again to help your audience find you.
+Let’s jump into our list of 30 blog post ideas for small businesses that we like and use the most.

 A great tool to help you come up with these topics is answer the public.

-Perhaps you really excel at social media or video.
-You can repurpose this content on your blog to get more out of it and gain more exposure.
+Perhaps you really excel at social media, webinars, podcasts, or videos.
+You can repurpose this content on your blog to get more out of it and gain more exposure to those topics.

-This content can be expanded up in a long-form blog post.
-For videos, you can also include the transcripts.
+This content can be expanded into a long-form blog post and for audio and videos you can also include the transcripts.

-These posts should use a numbered or step driven structure or “how-to” phrases.
-Focus on the instructions primarily, since the main focus is to tell people how to do something.
+These posts should use a numbered, step-by-step structure and “how-to” phases.
+Focus on the instructions while encouraging your reader to make progress towards their goal, since the main focus is to tell people how to do something.

 5. Success Stories or Case Studies

-Success stories and case studies are well worth the effort it takes to create them, because they have a lot of potential to help you increase sales or conversions.
+Success stories and case studies are well worth the effort it takes to create them because they have a lot of potential to help your small business increase sales or conversions.
 They are also a great place to incorporate testimonials.

 6. Industry Trends